Burst-Statistics/burst-statistics/readme.txt

 Tested up to: 7.0
 Stable tag: 3.4.2

-Privacy-friendly WordPress analytics.
-A simple, GDPR compliant Google Analytics alternative with cookieless tracking and zero setup.
+Simple WordPress Analytics plugin.
+Setup in seconds and understand your wordpress traffic analytics just as easy.

 == Description ==